-B.Review by Department: The Director, through the Office of Waste Management, shall evaluate each request for a variance.
-Such variance may be granted provided that the Director finds that such variance will not be contrary to the purposes and policy expressed in §§ 1.1 of this Part and that alternative methods proposed by the operator fulfill the purposes of the rule from which a variance is requested.
+B.Review by Department: The Director, through the Office of Land Revitalization and Sustainable Materials Management, shall evaluate each request for a variance.
+Such variance may be granted provided that the Director finds that such variance will not be contrary to the purposes and policy expressed in § 1.1 of this Part and that alternative methods proposed by the operator fulfill the purposes of the Rule from which a variance is requested.
 The Director may require a public hearing prior to approving any variance where a substantial question exists as to the environmental or public health impacts of such variance.
 Denial of such variance may be appealed in accordance with the procedures delineated below.

 1.13Opportunity for Hearing

-A.Denials: Any person whose application for a registration, registration renewal, license, license renewal, other approval, or a variance has been denied by the Department, acting through the Office of Waste Management, may appeal to the Administrative Adjudication Division for review of the decision on which the denial is based.
+A.Denials: Any person whose application for a registration, registration renewal, license, license renewal, other approval, or a variance has been denied by the Department, acting through the Office of Land Revitalization and Sustainable Materials Management, may appeal to the Administrative Adjudication Division for review of the decision on which the denial is based.

-B.Violations: Any person who has been issued a notice of violation of any of the provisions of these Rules and Regulations, may request a hearing from the Department's Administrative Adjudication Division, subject to the provisions of R.I.
+B.Violations: Any person who has been issued a Notice of Violation of any of the provisions of these Rules and Regulations, may request a hearing from the Department's Administrative Adjudication Division, subject to the provisions of R.I.
 Gen. Laws §§ 42-17.1-2(21) and 42-17.7-9.

 C.Time of Filing: All requests for a hearing shall be made in writing and must be filed with the clerk of the Administrative Adjudication Division within twenty (20) calendar days of receipt of any contested enforcement action.
 All license and registration appeals must be filed with the clerk of the Administrative Adjudication Division within thirty (30) calendar days of receipt of the contested action.

 D.Hearings and Administrative Procedures: Pursuant to the authority granted to the Department in R.I.
-Gen. Laws Chapters 42-17.1, 42-17.7, and 42-35, hearings and administrative procedures shall conform to Part 20-00-1 of this Title, "Administrative Rules of Practice and Procedure for the Department of Environmental Management".
+Gen. Laws Chapters 42-17.1, 42-17.7, and 42-35, hearings and administrative procedures shall conform to Part 20-00-1 of this Title, the Administrative Rules of Practice and Procedure for the Department of Environmental Management.

-1. This Rule has been prepared pursuant to R.I.
+This Rule has been prepared pursuant to R.I.
 Gen. Laws §§ 23-18.9-9(a), (b), and (c).
 Each application for a new or renewal license or registration to construct and operate a Solid Waste Management Facility or Organic Waste Recycling Facility, must include a fee in accordance with the following schedule:

 Lined Solid Waste Landfill